Why save for retirement?

 What do others do?

-Our recent report found that 42% of employees under age 25 were enrolled in their workplace retirement plans.
+Our report found that 42% of employees under age 25 were enrolled in their workplace retirement plans.

 Source: Vanguard, How America Saves 2018.
 This study examined employer retirement plans (and their participants) managed by Vanguard.